dreibh/netperfmeter/README.md

 * exp&lt;p&gt;: Exponential distribution with average.
 Example: exp1000.
 * pareto&lt;location&gt;,&lt;shape&gt;: Pareto distribution with location &lt;location&gt; and shape &lt;shape&gt;.
 Example: pareto0.166667,1.5.

+A configured distribution is used to determine:

+* The time for generating the next frame (when used for frame rate),
+* The size of the next frame (when used for frame size).
+* The next flow on/off time (when used for on/off flow configuration).

 Some examples:

 * A unidirectional TCP flow with constant 2&nbsp;frames;/s and uniformly distributed frame sizes between 100&nbsp;bytes and 20000&nbsp;bytes: